-He is a nationally recognized authority in the fields of federal plea bargaining, sentencing, prison matters, appeals, habeas corpus 2255 motions and international criminal law.
-He has successfully represented federal criminal defendants and prisoners throughout the United States.
-Mr. Ellis is a sought-after lecturer in criminal law education programs and is widely published in the areas of federal sentencing, Bureau of Prisons matters, appeals and other post-conviction remedies, with more than 120 articles and books and 70 lectures, presentations and speaking engagements to his credit.
+He is co-author of the Federal Prison Guidebook: Sentencing and Post-Conviction Remedies.
+He also publishes three quarterly e-newsletters with a combined readership of over 18,000 judges, lawyers, prosecutors and U.S. Probation Officers: Judicial Updates: Views from the Defense, White Collar Updates and Alan Ellis’s Updates.
+He is a sought-after lecturer in criminal law education programs and is widely published in the areas of federal sentencing, Bureau of Prisons matters, appeals, Rule 35 and 2255 motions, with more than 180 articles and books and 85 lectures, presentations and speaking engagements to his credit.

 Click here for Mr. Ellis’ Published Articles.